STORY BY: R.L. Stine

 He then rescues a woman from a giant alligator.
 That woman turns out to be a former girlfriend of Ted’s named Lilly.
 You might think I would be annoyed by the coincidence of that – not at all.
 This is the Nexus of all Realities; coincidence is to be expected.

-Granted, the reason he does not rescue her is because he needs to head off and see Oldfather.
+Granted, the reason he does not rescue her is that he needs to head off and see Oldfather.
 Who is Oldfather?
 Why none other than the protector of the Nexus of all Realities of course.
 But I thought Man-thing was the protector?
-Yes,dear reader, so did I.
+Yes, dear reader, so did I.

 When Man-thig eventually arrives to speak with Oldfather he has been taken and the door to the nexus of all realities has been ripped off its hinges.
 Oh, the Nexus has an actual, physical door apparently.